erithmetic/erica.works/_posts/2024-03-17-programming-the-multiverse-part-4.markdown

 ### Performing the swap

 Now we can do a regular dot product between the magic matrix that represents a SWAP gate and the vector representing the combined state of our qubits.
-We get a new output vector that represents the combined states of our qubits after the fact.
+Note that the initial state vector is always on the right-hand side.
+When we do the multiplication we get a new output vector that represents the combined states of our qubits after the fact.

 $$
 \left[ \begin{array}{cccc}